alipha/cpp/multi_dispatch/README.md

     which is effectively creating a "virtual non-member function"

-* If argument order does not matter (e.g., collides(Square&, Circle&) has the same implementation as collides(Circle&, Square&) then unordered_multi_dispatch may be used to avoid having to write both overloads (TO BE IMPLEMENTED)
+* If argument order does not matter (e.g., collides(Square&, Circle&) has the same implementation as collides(Circle&, Square&)) then unordered_multi_dispatch may be used to avoid having to write both overloads (TO BE IMPLEMENTED)

+## Performance

+Individual objects require no additional space cost.
+They need to be polymorphic, but they are probably already polymorphic.
+However, if they're not, then storage for a vtable pointer is added to each object.

+The generated assembly for performing the multi-dispatch is what I would expect when compiled with `-O2`.
+A virtual call is made for each object in order to get their derived class IDs.
+Multiplication and addition are performed on those IDs to compute the index in a function call lookup table, which that function is then called.

+A Visitor Pattern implementation would only contain a virtual call for each object and would not involve the additional lookup table arithmetic and additional function call.

 ## Limitations